SG6714/PyGerrit/README.md

-# For VSCode

-# GerritAPI Flask Application
+# PyGerritAPI Application

-This project is a Flask-based web application that interfaces with the Gerrit REST API.
+This project is a Flask-based web application that interfaces with the native Gerrit REST API.
 It provides endpoints to fetch information about users, projects, and changes from the Gerrit server and presents them through a simple retro-themed web interface.

 ## Features